tangrams/tangram-docs/pages/materials.md

 *This is the technical documentation for Tangram’s materials.
-For a conceptual overview of the material system, see the [[Materials Overview]].*
+For a conceptual overview of the material system, see the [Materials Overview](Materials-Overview.md).*

 #### `material`

 Optional parameter.
-Begins a material block under a named [[style|styles]].
+Begins a material block under a named [style](styles.md).

 ```yaml
 styles: